FreeZmaR/go-project-layout/internal/readme.md

 ---

 This sublayer contains descriptions of domain models of the application.
 This layer should not have any business logic, only descriptions of the subject area expressed in code.
-For example, the `user` or `transaction` model.
-Everything related to objects participating in the business process.
+All objects participating in the business process are described, for example: the `user`, `transaction` model or the `transaction` aggregate.
 I prefer to document this part of the application as much as possible so that any other person can understand all details.

 This layer does not have access to other layers of the application, except for the `lib` layer.